-US sanctions are 'trade war' on Russia, says PM Medvedev - BBC News
+US sanctions are 'trade war' on Russia

 Russian Prime Minister Dmitry Medvedev has said new sanctions imposed by the US are tantamount to declaring a "full-scale trade war" against Moscow.

-He said the measures, signed by Donald Trump, demonstrated the complete impotence of the US president, whom he said had been humiliated by Congress.
+He said the measures, signed by Donald Trump, demonstrated the complete impotence of the US president, who he said had been humiliated by Congress.

 The law aims to punish Russia for its alleged meddling in the 2016 US elections and its actions in Ukraine.